The American Society of Mexico: Honorary President

 Ken Salazar, U.S. Ambassador to Mexico was sworn in as United States Ambassador to Mexico on September 2, 2021.

 In 2009, President Obama nominated Mr. Salazar to serve as Secretary of Interior where he had a lead role on the Obama-Biden agenda on energy and climate, the nation's conservation agenda including America's Great Outdoors, and Indian Country.
 Ambassador Salazar has been a lifelong fighter for civil rights and the inclusion of Latinos in the American dream.

 In 1998, Mr. Salazar was elected as Colorado Attorney General and became the first Latino ever elected to statewide office in Colorado.
 He was reelected as Attorney General in 2002.
 In 2004, Attorney General Salazar was elected to the United States Senate for Colorado becoming the first Latino democrat to be elected to the United States Senate since 1972.

 Ambassador Salazar has been admitted to practice law in state and federal courts, including the United States Supreme Court.

 Mr. Salazar is Honorary President of The American Society of Mexico.

 Councils

 Corporate American Advisory Council

-This special group includes the leaders of 25 foremost American companies and serves as a sounding board for American interests in Mexico, and an excellent exchange channel for companies that face similar challenges.
+This group includes the leaders of 25 American companies and serves as a sounding board for American interests in Mexico, and an exchange channel for companies that face similar challenges.